 State Department of Education.
-The expenditure impact of this section is pending, contingent upon a response from the agency.
+SDE indicates that this section will have no expenditure impact on the agency.
+This section has been updated to include a response from the agency.

 Section 40.
 This section requires the State Board of Education to adopt a model code of ethics for local school board members before July 1, 2021.
 The model code of ethics must also include appropriate consequences for violations of provisions of the code of ethics.
 A local school board must adopt a local code of ethics applicable to the board within three months after adoption of the model code by the State Board of Education.
 A local school board may only adopt its local code of ethics or any changes to that local code at a regularly scheduled meeting.
 A local school board may not adopt or follow a code of ethics that prevents its members from discussing freely the policies and actions of the board outside of a board meeting.
 A local school board must submit a copy of its local code of ethics and subsequent revisions to SDE within thirty days of adoption.